thopay/PogBot/README.md

   <h3 align="center">PogBot</h3>

   <p align="center">
     Automating the process of adding to cart and autofilling information with Supreme.
+(Obsolete as Supreme moved to Shopify)
     <br />
     <a href="https://github.com/thopay/PogBot"><strong>Explore the docs »</strong></a>
     <br />